thurt/RequireReload/README.md

 ```

 *modify the module you have rerequired and then save it--*
-*you do not have to restart the REPL, nor re-require the module, nor clear require.cache*
+*you do not have to restart the REPL or rerequire the module*
 ```
 > cc('look-it-works')
 'I added this to the source!'